zwbetz-gh/zwbetz/content/blog/use-vscode-as-your-default-text-editor-for-git/index.md

 ---
-title: "Use Visual Studio Code as your default text editor for Git"
+title: "Use Visual Studio Code as Your Default Text Editor for Git"
 date: 2018-10-24T14:49:17-05:00
 publishdate: 2018-10-24
 draft: false